Why Do We Need a Shelter?

 - Spay/Neuter clinic: to help fund rescue and offer low-cost vet services; separate building

-If you have questions about donating to our capital campaign or would like to donate by check, please contact Lauriel Leonard at email@example.com.
+If you have questions about our capital campaign, please contact email@example.com.

 Friends to the Forlorn Pitbull Rescue, Inc. is a 501(c)3 licensed nonprofit organization.